scalatra/scalatra-website/guides/views/inline-html.md

 The simplest method of rendering a view is by using inline HTML.

-Unlike a lot of other frameworks, Scalatra can output XML literals directly as a return value from an action:
+Unlike frameworks in most other languages, Scalatra can use Scala's built-in XML literals to output XML directly as a return value from an action:

 ```scala
 def get("/") {